jpueberbach4/bp.markets.ingest/dukascopy/docs/limitations.md

 Until this fix has been implemented, the AUS.IDX-AUD is not really usable.

 **Update:** There is a version available in staging/0.6.
 If you want to try it.
+This doesn't support "regime-changes" yet.
+Eg. for Aussie index the MT4 platform had a diiferent regime (different aligment policy) before 2020-02-03-ish.
+With staging/0.6 data is correct from 2020-02-03-ish to now.
+We will add additional support for "alternative regimes" with a valid-from, valid-to additional filter on the session specs.
+We will get it 100% right.
+Just a matter of time (and investment).

 ### YAML configuration is becoming huge - **implemented, available in main**